 The décor and design of the American Express Centurion Lounge Las Vegas were remarkably similar to the Centurion Lounge in Denver that I visited in January, something that is fairly consistent amongst all Amex Centurion lounges.
 All in all, it was an enjoyable experience so let’s take a look at what you can expect for your next visit.

-Accessing the American Express Centurion Lounge in Las Vegas
+Where is the American Express Centurion Lounge at Las Vegas (LAS)?

 Signage is also available throughout the D Gates, making it easy to navigate to the lounge.